What is anterior placenta? How does it affect my baby's kicks?

 Your placenta will develop once your fertilised egg implants in the wall of your uterus.
 And wherever your fertilised egg implants – whether that's at the top, the side, the front or the back wall of your uterus – that's where your placenta will attach.

-Often, the fertilised egg will embed on the back of your uterine wall (meaning you'll have what's called a 'posterior placenta') but it's not uncommon for it to embed on the front of the your uterine wall instead, meaning you'll have an anterior placenta.
+Often, the fertilised egg will embed on the back of your uterine wall (meaning you'll have what's called a 'posterior placenta' – see our illustration below) but it's not uncommon for it to embed on the front of the your uterine wall instead, meaning you'll have an anterior placenta.

-It's thought about 50% of pregnant women have an anterior placenta, with a study from 2013 suggesting it's more common if your blood type is O-positive.
+It's thought about 50% of pregnant women have an anterior placenta.
+Fascinatingly, having an anterior placenta seems to be slightly more likely if your blood type is O positive!

-If you do have an anterior placenta, you'll probably first find out at your 'anomaly scan', which is generally done at about 20 weeks.
+If you do have an anterior placenta, you'll probably first find out at your 20-week scan.

 "The anterior wall is a perfectly normal place for the placenta to attach and develop," says Dr Philippa.
 And it will still nourish your baby just as effectively.